A Stochastic-Geometrical Framework for Object Pose Estimation based on Mixture Models Avoiding the Correspondence Problem: Methods

-With this example, it is demonstrated that the argument presented in this paper does not depend on well--behaved pdfs.
+With this example, it is demonstrated that the argument presented in this paper does neither depend on well--behaved pdfs in the modeling process (such as Gaussians) nor on a specific type of observation system.
 The objective function for one projection stays general and we arrive at the formula including the Monte--Carlo approximation as specific application of formula (\ref{equ:singleobserv_objfunc_MC}):

-with $p$ being the described rigid affine transformation and projection, and $\vec{\gamma}$ the position of the lateration source in $3$D. It has to be mentioned that in this general formulation the specific orthogonality of $V$ directly leads to constraints in optimization, such as a system of nonlinear equations for the entries of $V$, which would need to be dealt with in the optimization routine.
+subject to $V\in\mathbb{R}^{3\times 3}$ with orthonormal columns and with $\vec{z}_{i,r}$ sampled from the densities $q_i(\vec{z})$.
+It has to be mentioned that in this general formulation the specific orthogonality of $V$ directly leads to constraints in optimization, such as a system of nonlinear equations for the entries of $V$, which would need to be dealt with in the optimization routine.
 Of course, orthogonality of $V$ can be also enforced by the construction of the matrix, such as a rotation matrix and utilize the angles as degrees of freedom as demonstrated in the results section \ref{sec:accuracy_res}.

 For the direct extension to $3$ projections we utilize three independent lateration devices, where $\vec{\gamma}_l$ ($l\in\{1,2,3\}$) are the three positions of the lateration devices.
 We get by the specific application of formula (\ref{equ:multiobserv_objfunc_MC}) utilizing Monte--Carlo integration: